aptise/peter_sslers/README.md

 Most of us hate having to spend time on DevOps tasks.
 Personally, I would rather spend time working on the Product or consumer sides.
 This tool was designed as a swiss-army-knife to streamline some tasks and troubleshoot a handful of issues with https hosting.
 This is pre-release and still being worked on as it fixes new issues on a production system.
 PRs are absolutely welcome, even if just fixes or additions to the test-suite.

+## Status

+This largely works for certificate management, manual/queued renewal and for transitions.

+The endpoint related to "requesting" domains and handling dynamic queues of new certificates do not work yet.

 # An important WARNING:

 * This package DOES NOT USE/KNOW/CARE ABOUT SECURITY.